 Today I am going to cover the subject of avoidance with anxiety.

-Avoidance to deal with anxiety can take many forms; some people may avoid social situations, driving, the supermarket, answering the phone.
-Some may turn down invites to meet with friends, not go for the job they want or not join that evening class they so want to go to.
+Avoidance in dealing with anxiety can take many forms; some people may avoid things like social situations, driving, the supermarket, answering the phone.
+Some may turn down invites to meet with friends, avoid going for the job they want, or postponing that evening class they so want to go to.

 The person who falls into avoidance behaviour restricts their own life due to becoming a prisoner to how they are thinking and feeling.
-They may find doing things too much effort and or not want to face triggering the anxiety that’s within them, and so they find it easier to avoid.
+They may find doing things too much effort or not want to face triggering the anxiety that’s within them, and so they find it easier to stay on the path of avoidance.

 The above was me, and at the time I thought that all I had to do was work out the magic formula and then I would feel normal and have my life back.
 The problem was that I did not know how to feel normal again.
 I had tried everything, read every book, tried every technique given to me and yet nothing had worked.
 So I was stuck in this continual pattern of avoidance to deal with how I was feeling.

-I then realised that the outside was not going to change for me; it would just keep spinning the same while I shied away from it.
-I realised that there was no knowledge out there that was going to make everything OK.
+I now understood that the outside was not going to change for me; it would keep spinning the same while I shied away from it.
+That there was no single piece of knowledge out there that was going to make everything OK.
 No day would arrive where I could just step outside and carry on with my life as before without feeling uncomfortable.